-This new statute contains in §397.501 a laundry list of patient’s rights, including in the list the right to confidentiality of substance abuse treatment records.
+Section 397.501 of the Act contains a laundry list of patients’ rights, including the right to confidentiality of substance abuse treatment records.
 The records may not be disclosed without the written consent of the patient to whom they pertain except as follows:

 a.
 To medical personnel in a medical emergency;

 b.
 To service provider personnel if the personnel need to know the information in order to carry out their duties;

 c.
 To the secretary of the Department of Health and Rehabilitative Services, or the secretary’s designee, for scientific research after deletion of the patient’s name and other identifying information;

 d.
 For performing an audit or evaluation on behalf of a federal, state, or local government agency or third party payer and without disclosing any names or identifying information;